SketchedDoughnut/lynxy/info/github/lynxy_server.md

 If you want to enable printing, use the following command: <br>
 `lynxy_server.enable_print()` <br>
 **NOTE**: Prints are enabled by default.
+<br><br>

+**Creating custom functions** <br>
+The server has the ability to execute a custom function, if you choose to create one.
+The server's code to communicate with the client runs in a while loop, only exiting when the client disconnects, there is an issue, or the server is remotely told to by an authorized user.
+When creating your own function, there are some rules you need to follow.
+- Your function HAS to take two inputs, both strings.
+One is the message the server recieves, and the other is the address of the client.
+Additionally, your function must return a string telling the server what to do once your function is done.
+There are 4 possibilities.
+  - "exit"
+    - will make the server severe its current connection with the client
+  - "continue"
+    - will make the loop restart again
+  - "break"
+    - will break out of the current loop
+  - anything else
+    - nothing will happen
+- Example function
+  - `def foo(message: str, addr: str) -> str`
+<br><br>

 **Overriding other features** <br>
 There are a couple of other things you can ovverride.
 These are variables you can set.
 You can change all of them directly.
 For example, `(var) = True`, or `(var) = False`.